For Insurers

 • Outcome management

-• Payment or authorization of payment to providers and facilities for services or procedures
+• Payment or payment authorization to providers and facilities

-• Dispute resolution, grievances or appeals relating to determinations or utilization of benefits
+• Dispute resolution, grievances or appeals to benefits determinations

 • Provider network management